-Reset Identifiers on Job Complete: Selects which four Identifiers (ID#1-4) to reset on a job complete.
+Reset identifiers for Job Complete: Selects which four Identifiers (ID#1-4) to reset on a job complete.
 Select Identifiers by clicking on them.

-Block New Identifiers While Job is Running:

-Check to enable feature that ignores any barcode scanning while a JOB is in progress characters of a decimal point or period in the string.
-These characters are counted in the length, however, the actual received character in that position doesn't matter.
+Block New Identifiers While Job is Running: Check to enable feature that ignores any barcode scanning while a JOB is in progress